 Types of Second-Hand Stores

-If you live in a medium to large-sized city, you probably have access to several different types of second-hand shops.
+If you live in a medium to large city, you probably have access to several different types of second-hand shops.
 You may find some overlap in the merchandise between different categories of shops.
-If you have a clear idea of what you need, you can visit the type of shop most likely to carry the goods you need to save you time and stress, and to increase your chances for success:
+If you have a clear idea of what you need, you can visit the type of shop most likely to carry those goods to save time and stress and increase your chances of success.

 1. Thrift Stores

 Many charities and for-profit businesses operate thrift stores, selling donated or used goods for a fraction of their original price.
-Some of these stores specialize in one type of item such as books or records, while others may sell everything from bookcases to shoes to silverware.
+Some of these stores specialize in one type of item, such as books or records, while others sell everything from bookcases to shoes to silverware.

 The quality of items sold at these stores varies, but you can find like-new and brand new items on their shelves and racks after a diligent search.
 Thrift stores sell clothing and household necessities at budget prices.
 You may also find that some “generalist” resale shops have a greater emphasis on home goods and furniture, while others offer a better clothing selection.